Art and Design

 As the children move through the school, they use knowledge organisers and graphic organisers to ensure that the knowledge they are being taught is recapped each lesson and through the use of images they remember more.
 Through our standardised planning (Kapow), we ensure that key vocabulary is taught, learnt and revisited each session to support with the children’s knowledge and understanding.
 Children develop their oracy skills throughout each lesson whilst demonstrating their knowledge and understanding.
 All children are able to access the Art curriculum and in instances where more personalised learning needs to occur, teachers make every effort to scaffold children appropriately be this through tailoring materials, resources, the learning, pre-teaching or through providing further support through adults or peers.
 For those children who need more challenge, we provide this through different ways, for example critical thinking opportunities or changing our outcome's specifications, purpose or audience.

-Building on this, the children in Key Stage Two will learn to improve their mastery of art and design techniques by learning specific skills for each area of art curriculum explored in Key Stage One.
+Building on this, the children in Key Stage 2 will learn to improve their mastery of art and design techniques by learning specific skills for each area of the art curriculum explored in Key Stage 1.
 The children will use technology to produce images, patterns and decorative pieces of work.
 They will record their observations and ideas and use them to review and evaluate improvements.

-Harvey Road follows the Kapow curriculum scheme, however, the children will explore the great artists, architects and designers in history, which have again been carefully chosen to reflect the children in our school community in order to inspire them (in addition to the planning from the Kapow scheme).
-When art is being taught, teachers deliver an art lesson every week, rather than blocking the unit as we feel the children benefit from being exposed to knowledge and skills throughout the term and keep building on these.
-Our final outcomes are then displayed or presented, for example at an ‘Art Gallery’ planned in during our ‘Art Day’ in the Spring Term.
+Harvey Road follows the Kapow curriculum scheme, however, the children will also explore the great artists, architects and designers in history, which have again been carefully chosen to reflect the children in our school community in order to inspire them.
+When art is being taught, teachers deliver an art lesson every week as we feel the children benefit from being exposed to knowledge and skills throughout the term and keep building on these.
+Our final outcomes are then displayed or presented, for example at an ‘Art Gallery’ on our ‘Art Day’ in the Spring Term.

 On leaving Harvey Road Primary School a successful learner in this subject will: